Working with strings

 };

-baz.Bar = function() {
+}The preferred approach is:baz.Bar = function() {

 // constructor body

-baz.Bar.prototype.foo = function() {
+};baz.Bar.prototype.foo = function() {

 // method body